DaAlbrecht/thesis-TEKO/content/Implementation.typ

 is provided.
 #linebreak()

-Afterwards the three structs, required to initialize the state are created.
+Afterward, the three structs, required to initialize the state are created.

 #figure(
   sourcecode()[```rust